twneale/corenlp-zmq/README.rst

     .. code-block:: shell

-        # Create a log directory:
+        # First create a log directory
         mkdir log

-        # To start a sueprvisor process in the foreground:>_
+        # To start a supervisor process in the foreground:
         supervisord -n -c supervisor/supervisor.conf

         # To start a supervisor daemon in the background: